Aethels/ctrl-future/README.md

 # Sample Codes for every week topics

 This repository contains sample codes of different algorithms and data structures in different languages(Python, C, Java etc.).
 Each folder represents a topic.
+Feel free to contribute ^^

 ## Includes:
 * Week 1 - Binary Search(Recursive/Iterative)